 Agencies should promote the development of AI systems that are safe, secure, and operate as intended, and encourage the consideration of safety and security issues throughout the AI design, development, deployment, and operation process.
 Agencies should pay particular attention to the controls in place to ensure the confidentiality, integrity, and availability of the information processed, stored, and transmitted by AI systems.
-Agencies should give additional consideration to methods for guaranteeing systemic resilience, and for preventing bad actors from exploiting AI system weaknesses, including cybersecurity risks posed by AI operation, and adversarial use of AI against a regulated entity's AI technology.
-When evaluating or introducing AI policies, agencies should be mindful of any potential safety and security risks, as well as the risk of possible malicious deployment and use of AI applications.
+Agencies should also consider methods for providing systemic resilience, and for preventing bad actors from exploiting AI systems, including cybersecurity risks posed by AI operation, and adversarial use of AI against a regulated entity.
+When evaluating or developing regulatory and non-regulatory approaches to AI applications, agencies should be mindful of any potential safety and security risks and vulnerabilities, as well as the risk of possible malicious deployment and use of AI applications.
+Moreover, agencies should consider, where relevant, any national security implications raised by the unique characteristics of AI and AI applications and take actions to protect national security as appropriate for their authorities.